When building sites, you occasionally need to create small blocks of content that can be…

-	Weights has to do with how different content pieces are prioritized in search results.
-You can change the weight of post titles, comment text, tags and categories, on a scale from 0 to 5.
-If you give a category a weight of 0, they won’t be included in search, a 1 means they will be weighted evenly, and anything above a 1 means they will be given priority in your results.
-It is probably worth it, for instance, to give comment text a weight of 0, while keeping Post Title at a number higher then 1 so that posts and pages are returned based on the actual content of the post and it’s title, rather then skewed by random posts in the comments.
+Weights have to do with how different content pieces are prioritized in search results.
+You can change the weight of post titles, comment text, tags, and categories, on a scale from 0 to 5.
+If you give a category a weight of 0, they won’t be included in a search, a 1 means they will be weighted evenly, and anything above a 1 means they will be given priority in your results.
+It is probably worth it, for instance, to give comment text a weight of 0, while keeping Post Title at a number higher than 1 so that posts and pages are returned based on the actual content of the post and its title, rather than skewed by random posts in the comments.

-	Logs is fairly simple and lets you keep logs of queries your users have searched for.
+Logs are fairly simple and let you keep logs of queries your users have searched for.

 Once you are finished tweaking the plugin, click Save the Options to make the changes.

 Next, you need to build the index.
 The Indexing Options section allows you to chose exactly what you would like to include in the index.
 It’s fairly straightforward, but you can select which post types (post, pages, attachments, custom post types) to include in your search index, which taxonomies (categories, tags, etc.) to include and whether to include author pages and excerpts.
 Keeping the index on its default settings usually does the trick, but make sure to comb through and make sure that you include everything you want to appear in search results.
 Certain custom post types and custom fields may not be included by default for instance, and the attachment post type should almost never be included.

 Below this is the ability to turn Caching on and off.
 If you are already using a caching plugin, there’s no need to do this, but otherwise, it may be a good idea to turn it on.